This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• First, melt the white chocolate and drizzle small amounts on the pockets of chocolate molds for design.
+• First, melt the 2 tablespoons white chocolate chips and drizzle small amounts on the pockets of the chocolate molds for design.
 This could be an optional step.
 Set aside.

-• In a small bowl, add the chocolate chips and one tablespoon of coconut oil and melt in the microwave at 20 seconds increments until it is melted through.
+• In a small bowl, add the 2 cups Dark chocolate chips and one tablespoon of the 3 tablespoons coconut oil and melt in the microwave at 20-second increments until it is melted through.

 • Place the 2 tablespoons of coconut oil (or butter) in a pan over medium heat.
 Add the chopped kataifi to the pan.
 Cook the kataifi for a few minutes while continuously mixing until golden brown.

-• Turn the heat off and then add the pistachio butter and tahini.
+• Turn the heat off and then add the 8 ounces raw pistachio butter and 1 tablespoon tahini.
 Mix everything to combine.

 • Divide the pistachio filling mixture equally into the chocolate molds.
 Spread them out evenly.